 Do you follow recipes from YouTube?
-Or get household tips online from Facebook or Pinterest?
+Get household tips and tricks from Facebook, Pinterest or TikTok?
 Why not go the next level and learn a new skill or boost your professional knowledge using online tools?

-The following are tools that offer interesting learning opportunities for people who have no time to learn.
-We have chosen those that are offered for free so you can test them out without obligation and see if they work for you:
+The following are learning opportunities for people who have no time to learn.
+We have chosen those that are free so you can test them out without obligation and see if they work for you:

 To give you an idea about what they offer: The science of happiness, Ideas that changed the world, The basics of English writing, Ultimate guide to running